-There are a lot of pasta and rice casserole recipes but I haven’t see many with quinoa.
+There are a lot of pasta and rice casserole recipes but I haven’t see many quinoa casseroles.

 Quinoa is a new queen of healthy whole grains, full of complete protein and contains all essential amino acids.
 Treat it like rice but quinoa is even better.
 Has a nutty taste with a crunchy texture, fills you up with good quality calories and helps the weight loss.
 Real food at its best!

-And hey, if you have lots of leftover quinoa from last night’s dinner, this Turkey & Spinach Quinoa Casserole has your name written all over it.
+And hey, if you have lots of leftover quinoa from last night’s dinner and ground turkey in the freezer, this Turkey & Spinach Quinoa Casserole has your name written all over it.

 Sweet pieces of ground juicy turkey mixed with quinoa, loads of spinach and baked with cheese.
 Tastes even better the next day (if any left)!